Jack92829/Servo-Turret/README.md

 # Servo-Turret
-A small servo-turret that can be controlled remotely through a local website hosted on your network.
+A small servo-turret that can be controlled remotely through a webserver hosted on your computer.
 An example can be seen *[here](https://www.reddit.com/r/raspberry_pi/comments/i4k69j/trackpad_controlled_servo_motors "yep right here")*.

 ## Setup